World Literature (B.A.)

 upper intermediate to advanced proficiency levels in German and English plus intermediate proficiency in a third additional language.

-- 1st degree course semester: free admission (enrollment without prior application)
+- 1st degree course semester: open admission (enrollment without prior application)

-- 2nd to 6th degree course semester: free admission (enrollment without prior application)
+- 2nd to 6th degree course semester: open admission (enrollment without prior application)

-- International applicants: admission is restricted (Apply at the International Student Office)
+- International applicants: open admission (application to International Student Office)

 What the course offers